PapiLer/Reforestation/README.md

-## Ever wondered why bees hum?
-It's because they don't know the words.
+## Egyptians claimed to invent the guitar, but they were such lyres.﻿